aircarto/ModuleAir_V2.1/README.md

 #### 1) Erase Flash

+(You may skip reasing flash before upload in development environments.)

 Press and hold the `BOOT1` button.
 Press once the `RST1` button.

 Release both.
 The device will now wait for an upload: